-- Crawl and audit (Simultaneously) As a scanner maps the site's hierarchical data structure, it audits each resource (page) as it is discovered (rather than crawling the entire site and then conducting an audit).
-This option is most useful for extremely large sites where the content may possibly change before the crawl can be completed. - Crawl and audit (Sequentially) In this mode, the scanner crawls the entire site, mapping the site's hierarchical data structure, and then conducts a sequential audit, beginning at the site's root. - Crawl only This option completely maps a site's hierarchical data structure, but does not audit the site.
-The scan is saved to the database, allowing you to open the scan at a later date and conduct an audit. - Recorded macro-crawl with audit Using this option, the scanner audits only those resources that you previously recorded in the Web macro that you specify.
-The scanner will not follow any links to other resources. - Audit only The scanner applies the methodologies of the selected policy to determine vulnerability risks, but does not crawl the Web site.
+- Crawl Only This option completely maps a site's hierarchical data structure, but does not audit the site.
+The scan is saved to the database, allowing you to open the scan at a later date and conduct an audit. - Crawl and Audit In this mode, the scanner crawls the entire site, mapping the site's hierarchical data structure, and conducting an audit. - Audit Only The scanner applies the methodologies of the selected policy to determine vulnerability risks, but does not crawl the Web site.
 No links on the site are followed or assessed.